mauritssilvis/challenges/java/basic_java_project_cli/README.md

 use --help for a list of possible options
 ```

-Such errors respectively results from using the Java compiler with commands of the form:
+Such errors respectively result from using the Java compiler with commands of the form:

 ```shell
 cd src/nl/mauritssilvis/challenges/java/cli/general/projects/basic